jedevc/bhamcal/README.md

 This project is inspired (and takes a bit of code from) [Tom Moses](https://github.com/tomhmoses)'s work on [OnlineBhamTimetableConverter][timetable-converter].
-It's a great project, however, I'm generally unhappy about having to give my password off to third-party services, and I just need a simply command line tool.
+It's a great project, however, I'm generally unhappy about having to give my password off to third-party services, and I just need a simple command line tool.

 ## Usage